Hours of Operation:

 A No-Kill Shelter

-If you are suffering over the death or disappearance of a pet or know someone who is, please join us on Tuesday, July 28 at 7PM at the NCSPCA, 2100 Lockport Road, NF 14304.
+If you are suffering over the death or disappearance of a pet or know someone who is, please join us at the NCSPCA, 2100 Lockport Road, NF 14304.
 We are starting a self-help group to assist people with coming to terms with their loss.
 No one understands the depth of feeling involved when one loses a well-loved family member quite like someone else who has experienced it.
 No one will be put on the spot or expected to contribute unless they care to.
 Grief affects everyone differently; we are not convening to judge but simply to be a comfort to one another.